tldr-pages/tldr/pages/common/mtr.md

 # mtr

-> Matt's Traceroute: combined traceroute and ping tool.
+> Matt's Traceroute: Combined traceroute and ping tool.
 > More information: <https://www.bitwizard.nl/mtr/>.

 - Traceroute to a host and continuously ping all intermediary hops: